aboutcode-org/purldb/docs/source/how-to-guides/installation.rst

 .. warning::
     This setup is **not suitable for deployments** and **only supported for local development**.
-    It is highly recommended to use the :ref:`run_with_docker` setup to ensure the availability of all the features and the benefits from asynchronous workers for pipeline executions.
+    It is highly recommended to use the Docker setup to ensure the availability of all the features and the benefits from asynchronous workers for pipeline executions.